Other Sunday and Holy Day Readings

 Barren Fig Tree

-1 At that time some people
+1 At that time some people who were present there told

-who were present there told him about the Galileans whose blood Pilate had
+him about the Galileans whose blood Pilate had mingled with the blood of their

-suffered in this way, they were greater sinners than all other Galileans?
+Galileans?
 3 By no means!
-I tell you, if you do not repent,
+I tell you, if you do not repent, you will all perish

-those eighteen people who were killed when the tower at Siloam fell on them; do
+as they did!
+4 Or those eighteen people who were killed when the tower at

-you think they were more guilty than everyone else who lived in Jerusalem?
+lived in Jerusalem?
 5 By no means!
-But I tell you, if you do not
+But I tell you, if you do not repent, you

-repent, you will all perish as they did!"
-6
+will all perish as they did!"
+6 And he told them this parable: "There once

-tree planted in his orchard, and when he came in search of fruit on it but found
+was a person who had a fig tree planted in his orchard, and when he came in

-none, 7 he said to the gardener,
+search of fruit on it but found none, 7 he said to the gardener, 'For three

-none.
 So cut it down.
 Why should it exhaust the soil?'
-8 He said to him in reply, 'Sir, leave it for
+8 He said to him in reply,

-this year also, and I shall cultivate the ground around it and fertilize it; 9 it may bear fruit in the future.
-If not, you
+and fertilize it; 9 it may bear fruit in the future.
+If not, you can cut it

 The "Pilate" mentioned in verse 1 is Pontus Pilate, the Roman governor of Samaria and Judea (AD 26-36).
 That Pilate was the cause of a massacre suggests the Galileans had come to Jerusalem to offer their sacrifices at the Temple and were perhaps involved in some protest against Roman rule.
-The second tragedy also took place in Jerusalem at a tower near the ritual purification pool of Siloam.
+The second tragedy also occurred in Jerusalem at a tower near the ritual purification pool of Siloam.
 However, Jesus's teaching is that the personal sins of the victims were not the immediate cause of either tragedy (also see Jesus's teaching in John 9:3).
 Instead, Jesus asked the crowd to view such tragedies as providential invitations for continual conversion by examining one's own life and relationship to God and responding with humble repentance for one's sins.
 One never knows when a similar tragedy could claim one's life.
-In the case of a sudden tragedy, there is no longer the opportunity to repent and make one's life right with God before one must face God's divine judgment and make a final accounting for one's sins.
+In the case of a sudden tragedy, there is no longer the opportunity to repent and make one's life right with God before one must face God's divine judgment and give a final accounting for one's sins.

 Jesus continued His message on the importance of repentance in verses 1-5 with a story about God's patience with those who have not yet given evidence of repentance (verses 3 and 8).
-He also added a warning about the inevitability of divine judgment in His Parable of the Barren Fig Tree.
+He also warned about the inevitability of divine judgment in His Parable of the Barren Fig Tree.
 The vine or fig tree was one of the recurring symbolic images of the prophets that represented God's covenant relationship with Israel.
 In the symbolic images of the Old Testament prophets, a fruitful fig tree represented Israel in covenant unity and fidelity with God.
 However, an unfruitful fig tree indicated Israel's covenant failure in her mission to God's holy people when they failed to produce the "good fruit" of service (see Jer 8:13; 24:1-10 and the charts on the symbolic images of the prophets).

 The fig tree is the only fruit-bearing tree named in Eden (Gen 3:7).
 The fruitful fig tree was a sign of the good things God promised the covenant people in the Promised Land (Dt 8:8).
 Proverbs 27:18 advises that God will bless the person who produces good "fruit" in his life: He who tends a fig tree eats its fruit, and he who is attentive to his master will be enriched.
-And the prophet Jeremiah compared an Israel under the curse of divine judgment to a fruitless fig tree: I shall put an end to them, Yahweh declares, no more grapes on the vine, no more figs on the fig tree only withered leaves (Jer 8:13 NJB).
+And the prophet Jeremiah compared Israel under the curse of divine judgment to a fruitless fig tree: I shall put an end to them, Yahweh declares, no more grapes on the vine, no more figs on the fig tree only withered leaves (Jer 8:13 NJB).

 The fig tree | God's old covenant people—the Jews |